CFT-approach to Rotating Field Lumps in Attractive Potential: Non-relativistic Limit and Conformal Symmetry

+which results in the nonlinear Schr\"{o}dinger equation.
+In this scope, dimensionless combination $\displaystyle{\frac{m-\omega}{m}}$ controls relativistic corrections for stationary configurations.
+Discussion of a more general approach to construction of non-relativistic limit was provided in \cite{Namjoo:2017nia}.

 In (2+1) dimensions, the theory (\ref{NR lagrangian}) is invariant under the Schr\"{o}dinger group.
 In particular, we are interested in the scale-invariance (dilatations) and the special conformal symmetry that are exact and unbroken in the presence of the quartic self-interaction term \cite{deKok:2007ur}.
-The corresponding equations of motion support conformal Q-tube solutions of the form $\psi(t,r) = e^{i\mu t}e^{in\theta}h(r)$.
-The equation of motions are written as
+The corresponding equations of motion support conformal Q-tube solutions of the form $\psi(t,\vec{x}) = e^{i\mu t}e^{in\theta}h(r)$, where $\mu=m-\omega$.
+The equation of motion is written as

 This equation allows for scaling

 and can be rewritten into

 One can solve this equation numerically and find conformal Q-tube solutions (see Fig.\ref{Conformal Q-tubes}).